 Mr. LeBlanc became a Senator in 1984 and was appointed Speaker of the Senate in 1993.

-As Governor General, in addition to the official role and responsibilities, Mr. LeBlanc promoted several personal causes including voluntarism, the teaching of Canadian history, Aboriginal peoples, and peacekeeping and the military.
+As Governor General, in addition to the official role and responsibilities, Mr. LeBlanc promoted several personal causes including voluntarism, the teaching of Canadian history, Indigenous peoples, and peacekeeping and the military.

 Roméo LeBlanc was married to Diana Fowler LeBlanc and they had four children.
 Mr. LeBlanc passed away on June 24, 2009.